How to Dissolve an LLC in Wyoming? (Most Effective Way)

-Related Article: How to Start an LLC in Wyoming?
+- How to Open an LLC in Wyoming

 How Much Is the Filing Fee to Dissolve a Wyoming LLC?

-The Articles of Dissolution filing fee due to the Wyoming Secretary of State is $50.
+The Articles of Dissolution filing fee due to the Secretary of State is $50.

 What Is the Penalty if I Just Walk Away From My Wyoming LLC?